 During a physical examination, your Raleigh Orthopaedic physician will first look for swelling, redness, and tenderness around the elbow joint.
-They will also look at the range of motion and identify what positions cause pain to your elbow.
+They will also assess your range of motion and identify what positions cause pain in your elbow.
 They may order imaging tests such as an X-ray to look for narrowing of the joint and any loose bodies (bony pieces).
 If your pain is due to arthritis following an injury, the X-ray may show an improper joining or failure to join the elbow bones.

 Treatment for elbow arthritis will depend on several factors, including the cause of your arthritis.
-In most cases, conservative treatments are helpful to decrease pain and improve elbow function.
+In most cases, conservative treatments are helpful in decreasing pain and improving elbow function.

 You may be a candidate for elbow arthritis surgery if your elbow pain interferes with your daily life and conservative treatments do not provide relief.
-The specific type of surgery may depend on the type of arthritis, the stage of your disease, your age, and your expectations.
+The specific type of surgery may depend on the type of arthritis that is present, the stage of your disease, your age, and your expectations.
 Discuss options with your Raleigh Orthopaedic surgeon to determine the best treatment path based on your condition.

 Using a few small cuts around the elbow joint, your surgeon will insert thin instruments to remove pieces of bone, cartilage, or damaged tissue.
-Arthroscopic surgery allows for less pain and scarring and faster recovery.
-This procedure can be used with both rheumatoid arthritis and osteoarthritis.
+Arthroscopic surgery allows for less pain and scarring and a faster recovery.
+This procedure can be used for both rheumatoid arthritis and osteoarthritis.